Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 Home Blog Behind the Scenes: How Tour Operator Back-Office System Works

-Modern tour operator platforms are sophisticated systems covering a multitude of activities performed by tour operators on a daily basis and invisible to the end-user.
-Most of these activities are handled by back-office applications.
-They are extremely complex and intertwined.
-It may be quite difficult to grasp the logic behind them on your own.
+Online is absolute dominance, and no ambitious tour operator can exist without a sleek and user-friendly travel website where a user can easily select and book the journey of a lifetime in a matter of a few clicks.
+Over 70% of travelers now go for digital platforms to manage their trips and payments, pushing travel businesses to adopt and develop multi-faceted software covering a multitude of activities performed by tour operators on a daily basis that remain invisible to the end-user.
+Most of these activities are processed by back-office applications, and it may be quite difficult to grasp the logic behind them on your own.

-We decided to create this article to take you on a guided tour behind the scenes and present a modern tour operator back-office to you in a digestible and clear fashion.
-We’ll also dig deeper into modern development trends and some noteworthy setup peculiarities.
+We created this article to take you on a guided tour behind the scenes and present a modern tour operator back office to you in a digestible and clear fashion.
+We’ll also dig deeper into modern development trends for tour operators and some noteworthy setup peculiarities.

 Let’s go!

-Back-office is the key part of tour operator software responsible for all-round business process automation.
-It contains a wide set of apps, modules and tools each contributing to their own part of the common cause which is tour operator business.
+The back office is the key part of tour operator software responsible for all-round business process automation.
+It encompasses a wide set of apps, modules, and tools, each contributing to their own part of the common cause, which is the efficiency of the tour operator business.

-Here is a simplified scheme presenting the structure of modern tour operator back-office:
+Here is a simplified scheme presenting the structure of a modern tour operator back office:

 structure of travel back-office system